-I have been planning to rejuvenate my personal website / blog with a new backend for a long time.
-I have finally moved to Hugo after messing with different kind of tech stacks over the time.
+I have been planning to rejuvenate my personal website/blog with a new backend for a long time.
+I have finally moved to Hugo after messing with different kinds of tech stacks over time.

-I have moved every single feature to Hugo successfully, but There are a few things that don’t fully work yet, but for the moment, I’m happy with my new site.
+So I have moved every single feature to Hugo successfully, but there are a few things that don’t fully work yet, but for the moment, I’m happy with my new site.

-This post is not intended as walkthrough on how to do it, but simply sharing my experience hoping to impart some useful knowledge along the way.
+This post is not intended as a walkthrough on how to do it, but simply sharing my experience, hoping to impart some useful knowledge along the way.

 The reasons why I left Flask (or any other Dynamic backend)

-- Cost (5$ in a month is not too much, but free is better)
+Cost ($5 for a month is not too much, but free is better)

-- Low maintenance efforts.
-No regular updates and backups required.
+Low maintenance efforts.
+No regular updates and backups are required.

 You are limited to the Hugo feature set.